neeegupta20/PROJECT-1/README.md

 It has the following features ->
 - User can Enter the principal amount.
 - User can Enter time in years.
-- User can enter rate of interest.
+- User can Enter rate of interest.
 - User can see the calculated simple interest.

 ## STACKS USED